Visa applications and credibility interviews

 - be employed as an entertainer

-- be self-employed (except where the student is awaiting a decision on an application they have made for leave to remain as a Tier 1 Graduate Entrepreneur
+- be self-employed, except if you are awaiting a decision on an application you have made for leave to remain as a Tier 1 Graduate Entrepreneur

 - fill a full-time, permanent vacancy (except on a recognised foundation programme or as a Student Union Sabbatical Officer).